Yugendaran/WDM_EXP1/README.md

-### EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
+### EX NO 01 : Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
 ### DATE: 10/02/2024

 ### AIM: